-It was frustratingly only hearsay on screen that his character was manipulative one and that he had passed the lie detector test.
-Had both these scenes been seen these would have added to the evidence that the viewer needed in judging this character for ourselves.
+It was frustratingly only hearsay on-screen that his character was manipulative one and that he had passed the lie detector test.
+Had both these scenes been seen these would have added to the evidence that the viewer needed in judging this character for themselves.
 Having seen Jeff Bridges in other roles, I’m sure he would have been convincingly enigmatic and not give away the truth of his character in both these scenes.

 As a suspect, Bridges was hard to decipher with those many twists and turns in the story.
 One minute he seemed distressed at his wife’s death, and you are convinced he’s innocent.
 The next he was chatting up, snogging, then in bed with his lawyer and you question this man’s guilt.

 He also appeared to function really well as the grieving and “shattered” widower, in court his hair was always coiffed impeccably and he never looked totally devastated as evidence given.

 He didn’t even sob uncontrollably at the funeral, and even seemed unshaken when he told his work about his future absence.
 His character seemed quite bizarre for a man after such a horrific crime towards his wife, as an even warmer side to his character seen when he spoke about his love for horses.

 It was interesting that Jack seemed the only suspect questioned in this double homicide.
 The family maid was also cruelly killed, but her murder was surprisingly not mentioned as much.
 More shockingly, no suspects were arrested in relation to her murder and no one questioned relating to her involvement in the murder during the trial.